 While there are many great and wonderful places to see and do in Portugal, do take time to do the research beforehand.
 This is important!
+Enjoy the great outdoors the right way with Techie Camper’s resources and beginner tips.

 If traveling alone, put together a travel budget, unexpected things can occur and it’s best to be prepared.

-Pick an area that has a good variety of things to see and has easy access to local transportation.
+Now, try to pick an area that has a good variety of things to see and has easy access to local transportation.
 Research the area first to see what the place has to offer, does it have small cafes, what are the restaurant prices like, are there plenty of galleries, museums, shops to explore.
 What’s outside the area that might be of importance and are there tours to and from the place.
 Know your needs and what your budget is for rentals, homestays etc. If you plan to stay a month or longer it might be more practical to rent a small studio with a kitchenette for space and to cut costs on eating out every night.

 Much of the information for research can be found online, TripAdvisor, homestay, airbnb are good sites to look for accommodations and providing answers.
 Booking.com is another reliable site for accommodations.